jsiebahn/jquery-findx/README.md

 jQuery.findX
 ============

-A jQuery plugin to find elements relative to others with a single string.
+A jQuery plugin that extends jquery.find() by selectors to go up with parent and parents and to go back with prev and prevAll.

 Visit [jQuery.findX on Github](https://github.com/jsiebahn/jquery-findx) for sources and examples.